Avocado Oil vs Olive Oil: Which is Better? A Comparison

 - Has a lower smoke point.

-- Made by using the leftover paste from making extra virgin olive oil.
+- Made by using the leftover paste from making extra virgin olive oil (EVOO).

 - The leftover paste is heated and kneaded with chemicals to release more oil, water and residue from the paste.

-- The oil is separated from the water and residue.
+- It is separated from the water and residue.

 - The oil is filtered and bottled.

-All olive oils are held to certain USDA grade standards 1.
+All varieties are held to certain USDA grade standards 1.
 Extra virgin olive oil is certified as having the highest grade standards for excellent flavor, odor and free fatty acid content.
 The extra virgin oil must not exceed 0.8 grams of oleic acid per 100 grams.